7 Things You May Not Know About RhinoplastyPosted on November 15, 2019 | by Boston Plastic Surgery

 In addition to rhinoplasty, I often perform other procedures for patients at the same time to refine the look of their cheeks or chin to complement the changes to their nose.
 It can create a more natural and balanced look to the face and improve patients’ overall confidence and satisfaction.

 Boston rhinoplasty patients should know that they are in capable hands and will receive support every step of the way, from planning to recovery.
-If you’re unhappy with how your nose looks or functions, contact us today to book your consultation with Dr. Gupta and learn more about how rhinoplasty can make a positive difference.
+If you’re unhappy with how your nose looks or functions, contact us today to book your consultation with Dr. Samah and learn more about how rhinoplasty can make a positive difference.